 The Outstanding Dissertation Award, sponsored by the Council for Research in Music Education, recognizes excellence in research by doctoral students.
-Guidelines for nominating dissertations for the academic years 2020 and 2021 will be posted on this site in late 2021
+Guidelines for nominating dissertations for the academic year 2022 will be posted on this site in Fall 2023

 The concept of the Outstanding Dissertation Award (ODA) seems to have been conceived early in 1980.
 Several pieces of correspondence between Colwell and members of the Council Advisory Committee were found in Bulletin files that indicated discussion of the idea.
 Not surprisingly, the consensus toward establishing an ODA was mixed but appeared generally favorable.
 Writing to Advisory Committee member Sally Monsour, Colwell asserted that:

 My colleagues on campus who publish the Review of Research in Visual Arts Education that was modeled after the Bulletin have finally convinced me of the success of their award for excellence in dissertation research. (letter, March 12, 1980)